(Shventenai, Schvenchionys, Shvencionys, Shvenchenis, Shventshenis)

 In contrast to Zionists, who emphasized the importance of a Jewish Homeland, the Bundists were fierce proponents of staying put.
 They envisioned a peaceful coexistence with their non-Jewish neighbors, one in which antisemitism would disappear and the Jews could flourish in a non-religious but distinctly Jewish cultural environment.
 Bundists helped establish the great literary tradition in Yiddish and were instrumental in organizing Jewish resistence against pogroms.
 But by their fierce opposition to Zionism and to Jewish emigration in general, they helped encourage the Jews to stay in Eastern Europe on the very eve of the Holocaust.

-Yiddish Socialist Labor Movement
+Bund, a Yiddish Socialist Labor Movement

 Bund Manifesto Against Zionism